-An up-do-date will is the legal instrument that will assure that your precise wishes for the distribution of your estate assets upon your death will be carried out.
-A will is of course important to have, but sometimes overlooked.
+An up-to-date will is the legal instrument that will assure that your precise wishes for the distribution of your estate assets upon your death will be carried out.
+A will is of course important to have, but sometimes it is overlooked.

 Has a person in your family died without a will?
 Do you need to draft a will or change the conditions of an existing will or trust?
-Morris, Downing & Sherred has been meeting the estate planning needs of individuals and families in Sussex County, Morris County and throughout northern New Jersey for more than 100 years.
+We have been meeting the estate planning needs of individuals and families in Sussex County, Morris County and throughout northern New Jersey for more than 100 years.

-New Jersey Attorneys Providing Comprehensive Wills, Trusts, Estate & Probate Services
+New Jersey Attorneys Providing Comprehensive Wills, Trusts, Estate And Probate Services

 We offer legal advice and representation in all legal areas relating to probate law, including: